"Brev," I say as the five of us are gathered after class the next day. "You told me a lot about you yesterday, so now it's my turn."

 It works.
 I land on my feet and dare to look back as I keep running.

 The instructor's climbing the wall manually.
-She was too afraid to do what I had done.
+She's too afraid to do what I did.

 I smile through my pain, through my shock and through my shame.
 The instructor is a coward.
 And because of it, I'm going to get away.
+My wounds hurt like hell, but I'm going to live.
 I'll have a chance to make up for what I've done after all.

 But suddenly a blade pierces my back, and I fall forward.
 What the fuck...?